craigkai/craigkai.github.io/source/_posts/volleyhub.md

 ## conclusion

 Building a scheduling tool for volleyball tournaments using SvelteKit and Supabase has been a fun and educational experience.
-It addresses the common issues faced during tournaments and helps in creating a balanced schedule efficiently.
+At the time of writing this I will be piloting the app for a tournament this coming weekend, so hopefully disaster does not ensue!

+## P.S

+I am currently looking for my next career opportunity, so if anyone knows of anyone hiring for Svelte or similar positions, please let me know!

+Thanks for reading!